liamthetate/itsnotjustinyourhead/README.md

 Colour Scheme

-* Taking a cue from the standard [Apple Podcasts page](https://podcasts.apple.com/us/podcast/its-not-just-in-your-head/id1508932075), I used a white background and grey/dark text.
+* Taking a cue from the standard [Apple Podcasts page](https://podcasts.apple.com/us/podcast/its-not-just-in-your-head/id1508932075), I used a white background and grey/dark text with a generous use of negative space.

-* I used a custom red, whose hex value I took from the [Patreon branding page](https://www.patreon.com/brand), to glue the 'call-to-action' buttons to the etablished brand.
+* I used a custom red, a hex value I took from the [Patreon branding page](https://www.patreon.com/brand), to glue the 'call-to-action' buttons to the brand.

 * I have taken inspiration from the flame on the [podcast poster image](assets/images/podcast-cover.jpg) and used a yellow/orange colour on a few instances:
-    - The logo in the top left
+    - The logo/icon in the top left
     - On 'hover' events when using the navigation bar
     - The listen/subscribe button
     - The five star rating